Mortichar/semi-modify-game-speed/README.md

 * Instantly grow your crops, herbs, or trees with new buttons in the farming page
 * Instantly attack your enemies without limits with a savage, dirty button in the combat page

+Added in MICEv0.3:
+* UI Changes: info section in cheat menu, hints in tooltips, custom modals, custom notifications, less intrusive overall
+* Add Slayer Coins cheat
+* AutoSlayer script by Bubbalova
+* XHP script by Breakit
+* AutoCombat Options: Toggle auto eat and loot
+* Calculate number of selected potions needed until next level button in Herblore page
+* Coming soon: cheat-free extension SEMI, or Scripting Engine for Melvor Idle.
+No cheats, all automation scripts.

 Download it here at the Mozilla addon database: https://addons.mozilla.org/en-US/firefox/addon/melvor-idle-cheat-engine/

-Or download the source code, open the url "about:debugging" without quotes, and install the addon by opening either manifest.json or MICE.js in the folder.
+Or download the source code, open the url "about:debugging" without quotes, enable add-on debugging, and install the addon by opening either manifest.json or MICE.js in the folder.

 Things that are possible:
 * Add mastery, but now that mastery coins have been added to the game, not as relevant